 If you’re wanting to learn a bit about how to bet on NFL games online, you’ve come to the right place.
 Pro football is as volatile a league as they come from a wagering standpoint and results of the schedule are not easy to predict.
 There are, however, habits players can adopt and tips to remember for a better shot and closing out the weekend as a winner.

-Looking at NFL betting lines and wagering blindly is not a strategy conducive to winning, so while becoming profitable is a difficult thing to do, we can at least point you in the right direction by noting some of the basic things to keep in mind.
+Looking at betting lines and wagering blindly is not an NFL betting strategy conducive to winning, so while becoming profitable is a difficult thing to do, we can at least point you in the right direction by noting some of the basic things to keep in mind.

 One of the first things to keep in mind when handicapping NFL games is that this is a week-to-week league.
 Of course, a team’s current form does matter, but last week’s result doesn’t dictate next week’s result from a gambling perspective.